Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Existing Research

+There is an extensive literature on argument theory and argument mining.
+(For a review in the legal context, see~\citet{Zhang2022a}) This has included work developing both general purpose and domain specific argument typologies and schemes.
+In the legal domain, this work has explored the automated detection of argument components and relations (e.g. \citet{Stab2014, Stab2017}).
+While much of this literature has relied on generic argument schemas (e.g. \citet{Poudyal2020}), more recent work has sought to distinguish among specific types of legal argument across settings including the European Court of Human Rights \citep{Habernal2024}, German Constitutional Court \citep{Luders2025}, Italian Court of Cassation \citep{Giacchetta2025}, Court of Justice of the European Union \citep{Grundler2022a}, and Czech Supreme Court \citep{Dugac2025}.
+In the legal context, this work has typically focussed on mapping arguments in judicial opinions, but has not generally addressed causal questions about how argument type affects outcomes.

 These literatures inform our study, both contributing hypotheses and identifying important gaps that we seek to fill.
-First, while there is evidence that persuasion varies across domains, existing work on LLM persuasion has not addressed legal questions, which have distinctive features.
-Second, existing work has focused predominantly on persuasive dialogues between persuader and persuadee.
+First, while there is evidence that persuasion varies across domains, existing work on LLM persuasion has not addressed legal questions.
+The legal domain combines factuality (there sometimes are objectively right answers) with subjective judgment (there often are not).
+In many cases, there is no ground truth, but there are explicit norms and criteria that must be accommodated in any satisfactory argument, making the task of persuasion potentially more complicated than other domains.
+Second, existing work has focussed predominantly on persuasive dialogues between persuader and persuadee.
 By contrast, the legal domain is most often trilateral, with two or more persuaders seeking to influence a third-party decision-maker in opposite directions.
-Existing results identifying the importance of model size and reasoning architecture, and variation across contexts, inform features of our experimental design.
+However, the task of the decision-maker is to adjudicate the substantive question, rather than to judge the competing arguments, distinguishing their role from that of a debate judge. \citet{He2024} propose a judicial support model that includes party debate, but do not evaluate the impact of argument quality.
+Existing results identifying the importance of model size and reasoning architecture, and variation in persuadability across contexts, inform specific features of our experimental design below.
+We draw on argument mining approaches in our supplemental analysis to identify the content of arguments and how this affects model persuasion.